yangdonghun3/deep_sepsis_in_cancer/README.md

 Due to personal information issues, we provide dummy data instead of the EHR information of cancer patients used in our experiments for testing the proposed sepsis prediction model.

 ## Experiments
 We provide training and testing codes for two machin learning models and three deep learning models for sepsis prediction.
 - Machine learning models: Logistic Regression and Random Forest
 - Deep learning models: ANN, ResNet10, and RNN-LSTM
 - Each training code (Sepsis_prediction_xxx.ipynb) includes our setup and experimental results.
 - The trained models, provided in the "trained_model" directory, can be tested on dummy data using each testing code (Sepsis_prediction_xxx_Test_using_dummy_data.ipynb).
+- In the SHAP_for_RF.ipynb file, important features, that mainly contributed to the proposed sepsis prediction model, are shown.

 ## Contact information
-- Donghun Yang. yangdonghun3@kisti.re.kr
-- Jimin Kim. jmkim@kisti.re.kr
-- Junsang Yoo. junnsang@gmail.com
 - Won Chul Cha. wc.cha@samsung.com
 - Hyojung Paik. hyojungpaik@gmail.com